How to create better Color Halftone effects in Photoshop

 Closing the document without saving it.

-Then back in the original document, go up to the Edit menu and choose Paste.
+Back in the original document, go to Edit > Paste.

 Choosing the Paste command in Photoshop